Cancel Culture | The Playbook for Defending Your Brand

-For example, every brand that shifted their strategy to COVID-19 health information is now shifting their strategy again as we face new challenges for how brands should respond in this politically charged environment.
+For example, every brand that shifted its strategy to COVID-19 health information is now shifting their strategy again as we face new challenges for how brands should respond in this politically charged environment.

 For brands that have kept the same marketing budget, the challenge is, how do you maximize time and dollars when the creative you are investing in keeps changing by the hour?

 Brands know they need crisis communication PR teams and to ramp up social media and community managers now more than ever before, but they are slow to pull the trigger or write the check until after a brand cancellation has occurred and it is already too late.

 It would be foolish to cut spending in those two areas because consumers are expecting a response from your brand and you need a strategic public relations team to manage this for your business.
 How does this team adapt to the increasing demand to change messages with the current environment?

 As brand strategists, we can barely predict what will happen five hours from now, let alone a week or a month from now.
 Content must be created in rhythm with the socio-political environment.

 Marketers who create content and ignore this rhythm are not marketing in alignment with the new reality of cancel culture that brand marketers now live in.

 What is a brand management strategy?